Challenging Socio-Cultural Norm Inspiring Social Cultural Change

 Born on the shores of Lake Victoria- in Bukoba, Mary-Beatrix Mugishagwe received her primary and higher education in Tanzania and Kenya.
 She studied Comparative Literature and Mass Communication and holds a Master’s degree in Mass Communication from the Ludwig Maximillian University of Munich.
 At the LMU’s Institute of Anthropology, she also taught the Kiswahili language and culture.
 Thereafter she joined as a trainee at the “SWF” (South/West Radio & TV Station)Baden-Baden, where she obtained her diploma in TV and Radio production.

 Beatrix has worked as a producer /director for various German television and radio stations.
 After being away for over 20 years, she came back and founded Abantu Visions a film and video and production organisation.
 To date she has written, produced and directed numerous documentaries and docu-dramas on civic education, environment issues as well as other developmental subjects.
 She strongly believes in the power of audio visuals for raising awareness and bringing about changes in the economic, social as well as political spheres.
-The mother of two, she is passionate about empowering the citizenry.
+The mother of two, she is passionate about empowering the citizen.

 Behind the Lens